arviiyer/CTI-Framework/README.md

 - Open-source threat feeds will be ingested into MISP for the collection of Indicators of Compromise (IoCs).
   `# Screenshot placeholder for MISP threat feed ingestion`

-### Integrating MISP with Splunk for Threat Monitoring
+### Integrating MISP with Wazuh for Threat Monitoring
-- MISP’s IoCs will be integrated into Splunk to enable real-time monitoring and dynamic threat analysis.
+- MISP’s IoCs will be integrated into Wazuh to enable real-time monitoring and dynamic threat analysis.
-  `# Screenshot placeholder for MISP and Splunk integration`
+  `# Screenshot placeholder for MISP and Wazuh integration`

 ### Automating Alerts in TheHive
-- Splunk will be configured to trigger automated alerts in TheHive for rapid incident response based on identified cyber threats.
+- Wazuh will be configured to trigger automated alerts in TheHive for rapid incident response based on identified cyber threats.
   `# Screenshot placeholder for automated alert configuration in TheHive`

 ### Mapping Threat Findings with MITRE ATT&CK